 When you think about how breast implants are inserted — indeed it is quite gory and gruesome surgery — and about the horrific chemicals they are comprised of, it makes sense that they would, of course, pose a cancer risk.
 And now we have the data to support this.

-Systemic Problems Caused By Mold
+Systemic Problems Caused By Mould

-Another little-known but very serious problem associated with breast implants is that they can grow mold and bacteria, which can wreak utter havoc on the immune system.
+Another little-known but very serious problem associated with breast implants is that they can grow mould and bacteria, which can wreak utter havoc on the immune system.
 This is why Dr. Kolb feels saline implants could be just as dangerous as silicone implants.
 If you have the saline implants that have a valve — designed to allow the solution to be inserted during surgery — and if that implant is damaged later on due to a car accident, hard bump, or mammogram, serious bacterial and fungal problems, known as “biotoxicity,” can ensue.
 Dr. Kolb discussed this with Dr Mercola:

 Once the valve is damaged, especially in certain implants, mold and bacteria can grow inside the implant.
 If the valve damage causes the implant just to deflate, then the woman will go ahead and get it changed out, and she won’t become ill.
 But in some implants, the valve injury does not cause the fluid to leak out, but can allow bacteria and especially mold and fungus inside the implant.